-During the peak cooling season, discomfort at home due to extreme heat makes the air inside top-of-mind for many families.
+During this time of year, discomfort at home due to extreme heat makes the air inside top-of-mind for homeowners.
 Fortunately we have some great methods to help improve your home's overall indoor comfort, some that may even surprise you.

 - Change all your furnace or return air filters.
 Changing those often-overlooked air filters will improve the home's air flow and increase HVAC system efficiency.
 You and your family may even breathe easier with less sneezing.

-- Attempt to balance air flow.
+- Attempt to balance airflow.
 If a room does not seem to get comfortable, visually check the duct work if you can access it.
-If your home has flex duct (movable foil ducts), check for kinks or angles over 120 degrees.
-Try moving the ducts slightly to help increase air flow.
+If your home has flex ducts (movable foil ducts), check for kinks or angles over 120 degrees.
+Try moving the ducts slightly to help increase airflow.
 Call 859-905-0834 if this doesn't help.
 A duct cleaning, installation of more return air openings, or a professional air balance may be needed.
 Knochelmann Service Experts can provide these services for you.

 Consider A Zoning System

-Zoned systems, especially for 2 story (or more) homes is often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
+Zoned systems, especially for 2-story (or more) homes are often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
 Call Knochelmann Service Experts at 859-905-0834 for a free estimate on a zoning system for your home, which can often be easily installed into your existing HVAC system.

 Get A Precision Tune-up